 1) Interview several instructors on the ground before you fly.
 You will spend a lot of time with this person—you may not be best friends, but you should have a pleasant relationship.
-Talk with other clients, as well, to gain the full picture.
+Talk with other clients at the flight school, as well, to gain the full picture.

 2) Go beyond personality and check attention to detail: Do they use a syllabus and assign you study material?
 Are they prepared for every flight?
 Do they conduct pre-flight and post-flight briefings?

 3) Ensure your instructor stays available to train on your schedule—and be willing to try someone new who can deliver when you want to fly.